datamadic/datamadic.github.io/blog/content/posts/risk.md

 What might it look like to generate these results on our own using simulated dice throws and battles?
 Because this is one of those toy problems that is quite math-y, let's use `k`, or [kona](https://github.com/kevinlawler/kona) to be precise.
 It will allow us to be terse almost to the point of having executable formulae that define our problem.

-Let's generate 50,000 simulated roles of three attackers vs two defenders, if the internet is correct we should see something close to 37% for the attacker winning both, 33% for going one-and-one and a 29% chance of the attacker losing both solders.
+Let's generate 50,000 simulated roles of three attackers vs two defenders, if the internet is correct we should see something close to 37% for the attacker winning both, 33% for going one-and-one and a 29% chance of the attacker losing both soldiers.
 Here is the code we can use to do that:

 ```k
  n:50000.